equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 We use [Slack](https://slack.com/) as our primary communication tool for collaboration.
 You can join the Packet Community Slack group by going to [slack.packet.com](https://slack.packet.com/) and submitting your email address.
 You will receive a message with an invite link.
 Once you enter the Slack group, join the **#google-anthos** channel!
 Feel free to introduce yourself there, but know it's not mandatory.

 ## Latest Updates
+### 7-29-2020
+* Several terraform formating and normailziaion with packet-labs github has been performed
+* GKE on-prem 1.4.1-gke.1 patch release has been successfully tested
 ### 6-25-2020
 * Support for GKE on-prem 1.4 added
 ### 6-8-2020